Giants Stadium: Concerts

-The stadium played host to The Tattoo the Earth Tour on July 20, 2000.
-The show featured performances by Slipknot, Slayer, Sevendust, Sepultura, Hed PE, Mudvayne, downset., Hatebreed, Full Devil Jacket, Famous, Amen, U.P.O., Nothingface, PPM, Cold, Relative Ash, Systematic, Six Feet Under, Candiria, Lamb of God, God Forbid, Darkest Hour, Unearth, All That Remains, Dropkick Murphys, Sick of It All, Tiger Army, Converge, The Unseen, Reach the Sky, Stretch Arm Strong, Kill Your Idols and Nashville Pussy, including the only appearance by Metallica during the tour and also featured 42 tattoo artists from Australia, Austria, France, Germany, Malaysia, Manitoba, Spain, Switzerland and the US.
+The stadium played host to the Tattoo the Earth Tour on July 20, 2000.
+The show featured performances by Slipknot, Slayer, Sevendust, Sepultura, Hed PE, Mudvayne, downset., Hatebreed, Full Devil Jacket, Famous, Amen, U.P.O., Nothingface, PPM, Cold, Relative Ash, Systematic, Six Feet Under, Candiria, Lamb of God, God Forbid, Darkest Hour, Unearth, All That Remains, Dropkick Murphys, Sick of It All, Tiger Army, Converge, The Unseen, Reach the Sky, Stretch Arm Strong, Kill Your Idols, and Nashville Pussy, including the only appearance by Metallica during the tour and also featured 42 tattoo artists from Australia, Austria, France, Germany, Malaysia, Manitoba, Spain, Switzerland, and the US.

-The stadium has also played host to music festivals, including The Monsters of Rock Festival, Music at the Meadowlands, Ozzfest and The Bamboozle (in the parking lot, annually, since 2003).
+The stadium has also played host to music festivals, including The Monsters of Rock Festival, Music at the Meadowlands, Ozzfest, and The Bamboozle (in the parking lot, annually, since 2003).

 Dave Matthews Band played the stadium 10 times from 1998 to 2007, including three nights each in 2000 and 2001.
 On June 11, 2001 (the first of three nights), the band played the song "Two Step", where Dave Matthews sang the improvisational lyrics "let it rain", where then a thunderstorm broke out.
 This has been called "Two Step In The Rain" by fans, and can be heard on The Best of What's Around Vol. 1.
-When Matthews learned of the closing of Giants Stadium, he said "I can't imagine I'll ever fall in love with a stadium like I did with Giants Stadium."
+When Matthews learned of the closing of Giants Stadium, he said, "I can't imagine I'll ever fall in love with a stadium like I did with Giants Stadium."

-U2's concert on September 24, 2009 on their 360 Tour, broke the Pope's attendance record at Giants Stadium, the U2 crowd was in excess of 84,400.
+U2's concert on September 24, 2009, on their 360 Tour, broke the Pope's attendance record at Giants Stadium; the U2 crowd was in excess of 84,400.

-Many locals say it is the home turf of Bruce Springsteen & The E Street Band, due to the fact that they came from Freehold, New Jersey.
-They performed a total of 24 shows at the stadium from 1985 to 2009, with a record 10 shows during The Rising Tour in 2003.
-Several songs on his 1986 live album Live/1975-85 were recorded at shows at the stadium in August 1985.
+Many locals say it is the home turf of Bruce Springsteen and the E Street Band, due to the fact that they came from Freehold, New Jersey.
+They performed a total of 24 shows at the stadium from 1985 to 2009, with a record 10 shows during the Rising Tour in 2003.
+Several songs on his 1986 live album Live/1975–85 were recorded at shows at the stadium in August 1985.
 Springsteen wrote the song "Wrecking Ball" in response to the closing of the stadium and in 2009 performed it for the first time at the final five concerts at Giants Stadium.
 It would go on to be the title track of his next studio album, released over two years later.